Will my child be taught broadly the same curriculum as they would if they were in school?

-In both Tapestry and Google Classroom we ask parents to photograph or video the work children have been doing and upload (or Turn In/Submit) the work to the platform.
+In Google Classroom we ask parents to photograph or video the work children have been doing and upload (or Turn In/Submit) the work to the platform.
 Teachers will look at the work uploaded throughout the week and give feedback and encouragement.
 Below you can find a short video tutorial on how to upload work to Google Classroom using a smartphone.

 Each week there will be assignments set with work to submit.
 Our expectation is that we should see at least one piece of learning in English, Maths and foundation subject each week.
 There are a range of other learning opportunities which do not need to be submitted, though some parents like to video their child doing them and submit those too.

 How will you assess my child’s work and progress?